If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 This plant is very hardy and can do well in diverse water conditions.

-It can survive in temperature as low as 65 degrees Fahrenheit so it is a good choice for a cold water aquarium.
+It can survive in temperatures as low as 65 degrees Fahrenheit, so it is a good choice for a cold water aquarium.

 Light requirements

-Jungle Vallisneria can tolerate almost any lighting conditions.
+Jungle Vallisneria can tolerate almost any lighting condition.

 It can survive in low lighting conditions and it will grow fast under high lighting conditions.